7 FIRE RESTAURANTS IN UBUD, BALI

 The pigs are brushed with a mix of galangal, lemongrass, shallots, and garlic, then slow-roasted on a spit at a separate location.
 Once the pig is delivered, the restaurant opens (usually around 10:30am) and closes when they serve the last portion.

 There are only about six pigs cooked daily so be sure to arrive early because many of the sides and the pork skin sell out fast!
 Combos include choices like cracklins, crisp pork skin, roasted meat, sausage, fluffy rice, and spicy vegetables.
 Wash it all down with a cold Bintang!

 Don’t expect exceptional service or huge portions.
 However, it’s worth a try if you like to eat pork.
-The average price is 70k IDR for a plate.
+The average price at the time of writing was 70k IDR for a plate.

 Cafe Pomegranate is exactly the kind of place you think of when you daydream about Bali.
 A stylish restaurant set on a rice field along a dirt road lined with palm trees.
 It’s an excellent place to watch the sunset and sip on a cocktail.
 Watch the local rice farmers sowing and reaping the fields around you.

 The cafe has a simple menu with tasty apps, pizzas, noodles, and Singaporean fare.
 It fills up close to sundown so it might be smart to make a reservation if you want unobstructed views!

 If you’re not a meat eater (and honestly, even if you are) you should head to this little hole-in-the-wall serving quality vegetarian food.
 Sitting on a cushion, with your elbows on the mini table, you’ll receive friendly service and fresh ingredients.